OCI Functions Concepts

-This topic describes key concepts you need to understand when using Oracle Functions.
+Find out about the key concepts you need to understand before using OCI Functions.

-Oracle Cloud Infrastructure users who use Oracle Functions to create and deploy functions are referred to as 'functions developers'.
-To use Oracle Functions, functions developers must have Oracle Cloud Infrastructure user accounts.
+Oracle Cloud Infrastructure users who use OCI Functions to create and deploy functions are referred to as 'functions developers'.
+To use OCI Functions, functions developers must have Oracle Cloud Infrastructure user accounts.
 Their user accounts must belong to groups to which appropriate policies grant access to function-related resources.

 - a logical grouping of functions